|

 character, decided to do as he was told, for now.
 He is dangerous

-in this state, he thought, but he is not used to feeling anger
+in this state, he thought, but he is not used to feeling

-and perhaps I can use it to
+anger and that makes him vulnerable...
+Perhaps I can use it to

 my advantage.